santrupt29/startup-validator/README.md

 - Risk level
 - Profitability score and justification

+> **Note:** This project was developed as a technical screening assignment to demonstrate full-stack and AI development skills.

 This project demonstrates **full-stack development**, **AI integration**, **database usage**, and **deployment skills** under a 24-hour technical screening scenario.

 ---